ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 - `0x10`: The mapping's start address is not aligned with a page
 - `0x11`: The mapping's length is not a multiple of a page's size
 - `0x12`: The mapping's size is null (0 bytes)
-- `0x20`: The provided device SDI was not found
+- `0x20`: The provided device KDI was not found
 - `0x21`: The provided device is not compatible with MMIO
 - `0x22`: This device is not registered in this process' [drivable devices attribute](processes.md#drivable-devices)